riboseinc/jekyll-theme-open-project/README.md

 # Tag can be prepended with a namespace to signify the type,
 # e.g. chosen programming language or target viewer audience
 # (see hub site configuration for tag namespace setup).
-# Avoid long namespace/tag combos as they can overflow item’s card widget.
+# Avoid long namespace/tag combos as they can overflow item's card widget.

 external_links:
   - url: https://github.com/metanorma/metanorma